sts10/phraze/readme.markdown

 ### Changing the word list that Phraze uses
 By default, Phraze uses a 8192-word list called the Orchard Street Medium List (which gives 13 bits of entropy per word).

-You can specify a different list with `--list`/`-l`, with a choice of a handful of lists built in to Phraze.
+You can specify a different list with `--list`/`-l`, with a choice of a handful of lists included with Phraze.

-Each built-in list has a corresponding one-letter code (see below or run `phrase --help` for a full list).
+Each included list has a corresponding one-letter code (see below or run `phrase --help` for a full list).
 For example, `--list s` uses the [EFF **s**hort list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 ```text
 $ phraze --list s
 duck-slip-swoop-stray-wink-stump-whiff-slot